manasa-x/Python_programming/README.md

 # Python_programming

 ## Training session Day - 1 : PYTHON
-### Please note that the preview file do not show the complete file, download the raw file
+#### Please download the raw file to view the complete file, as the preview is not showing the entire file.